cRVR: A Stackelberg Game Approach for Joint Privacy-Aware Video Requesting and Edge Caching: System Models

 \subsubsection{\textbf{Edge Cache (EC)}}

-The EC can effectively offload the communication traffic of CP.
+An EC can effectively offload the communication traffic of CPs.
 It makes caching decisions by taking video sizes and video popularity into account.
-Let $c_i$ denote the normalized size of video $i$, which is obtained by dividing the size of video $i$ by the size of the largest video in $\mathcal{I}$.
-Without loss of generality, we consider the caching strategy of a particular EC entity (e.g., an edge server provides online video services in a certain area).
-To ease our analysis, we suppose that the timeline is split into multiple time slots, i.e., $\mathcal{T}=\{1,\cdots,t, \dots, T\}$.
-Let the vector $\bm{e}^t= \left[e_{i}^t\right]^{|\mathcal{I}|},\, e_i^t\in [0,1],\forall i,t$ denote the caching strategy of the EC at time slot $t$.
-Note that $e_{i}^t$ is a real number indicating the ratio of video $i$ cached in the EC. $e_{i}^t = 1$ means that an entire copy of video $i$ is cached by the EC.
+Let $c_i\in(0,1]$ denote the normalized size of the video $i$, which is obtained by dividing the size of the video $i$ by the size of the largest video in $\mathcal{I}$.
+Without loss of generality, we consider a generic caching strategy of a particular EC entity (e.g., an edge server provides online video services in a certain area).
+To ease our analysis, we suppose that the timeline is split into multiple time slots, i.e., $\mathcal{T}=\{1,\cdots,t, \cdots, T\}$.
+Let the vector $\bm{e}^t= \left[e_{i}^t\right]^{|\mathcal{I}|},\, e_i^t\in [0,1],\forall i,t$ denote the caching strategy of the EC at time slot $t$, where $e_{i}^t$ is a real number indicating the ratio of the video $i$ cached in the EC. $e_{i}^t = 1$ means that the entire copy of the video $i$ is cached by the EC.
 The EC will update $\bm{e}^t$ periodically according to public information, e.g., request records, subject to the caching cost of the EC.

-Users in online video systems such as the one presented in Fig.~\ref{Fig:EDGECACHING} are susceptible to privacy invasion from at least two aspects: (1) \emph{Curiosity of EC/CP}: EC and CP have a strong motivation to collect users' sensitive request traces to enhance the quality of their services, such as recommendation~\cite{Guerraoui2017}, video caching~\cite{Zhou2019a, Shi2021}, and so on.
-It is almost impossible to prevent EC/CP from abusing collected user traces \cite{Xu2020a, Ni2020}.
+Users in online video systems such as the one presented in Fig.~\ref{Fig:EDGECACHING} are susceptible to privacy invasion from at least two aspects: (1) \emph{Curiosity of CPs/EC}: CPs and EC have strong motivations to collect users' sensitive traces to enhance the quality of their services, such as recommendation~\cite{Guerraoui2017, Zhou2019a} and video caching~\cite{Zhou2019a, Shi2021}.
+It is almost impossible to prevent CPs and EC from abusing collected users' traces~\cite{Xu2020a, Ni2020}.
 (2) \emph{Accessibility of EC}: To accommodate the huge user population, CPs widely leverage EC to provide video streaming services.
-Nonetheless, EC may be operated by third parties, such as Internet Service Providers (ISPs)\cite{Xu2020a}, which can automatically obtain user request traces.
-It is even difficult for CPs to prevent third parties from abusing user traces or malicious invasions launched by attackers to obtain user traces \cite{Araldo2018a,Ni2020}.
+Nonetheless, EC may be operated by third parties, such as Internet Service Providers (ISPs)~\cite{Xu2020a}, which can automatically obtain users' request traces.
+It is even more difficult for CPs to prevent third parties from abusing users' traces or malicious invasions launched by attackers to obtain users' traces~\cite{Araldo2018a, Ni2020}.